zoefraz/ts-clinic-website/_resources/tsc-teacher-guide.md

 website: http://www.tsalliance.org/documents/Teacher%20Guide%20to%20TSC.pdf

 # Short summary of the resource
-summary: Created by the TS Alliance to inform teachers about the educational needs of individuals with tuberous sclerosis.
+summary: Created by the TSC Alliance to inform teachers about the educational needs of individuals with tuberous sclerosis.

 # What order
 sort: 1